andylamp/grafana-tp-link/README.md

   restart: unless-stopped
 ```

 An interesting point is that the default measurements are not kept for long (due to space constraints).
 However, I'd like to keep my data a little longer as space is not really an issue for the volume of data that I am
-dealing with, hence by using the flag `--storage.tsdb.retention.time=3y` we tell Prometheus to keep the values
+dealing with, hence by using the flag `--storage.tsdb.retention.time=3y` we tell `Prometheus` to keep the values for
-for 3 years.
+3 years.

 Another interesting bit is that we have to explicitly state where the config file resides as when we create the bind
-volume for `/etc/prometheus` its not populated with anything and thus we not only have to copy our configuration file
+volume for `/etc/prometheus` it's not populated with anything and thus we not only have to copy our configuration file
 but also explicitly tell the Prometheus its location.

 Finally, please note that in order for everything to work we need to start the container using the ID of the user the
 bound volume mounts belong to (in this case, me) - otherwise, it won't work.

 ## Grafana container

-To setup, we will use the following `Dockerfile` which creates an image based on the pre-existing latest grafana
+To create and configure our Grafana container, we will use the following `Dockerfile` which creates an image based on
-version while also setting up bind volumes; meaning that we'll also need to create the appropriate folders on our machine.
+the pre-existing (latest) Grafana version while also setting up bind volumes.
+This means that we'll also need to create
+the appropriate folders on our machine where the data will be stored.

 We first start by defining the `yaml` file we want to use - the full dockerfile is shown below.